manick02/simpleeventmesh/README.md

 across event Brokers.
 These Event Brokers may be geographically separated or may be separated by different cloud providers Architecture layer which connects different broker services is called mesh.

-### Conditions to be met for the solution to be accepted
+### Precise Conditions to be met for the solution to be accepted
+ List of Brokers participating or collaborating is known Parties connect only to their Broker
+ Parties state their interest which they are producing or consuming to the broker Brokers act on behalf of the Parties to forward or receive events.

 ## Requirement